Casear/LinkitOne-Websocket/README.md

-## Websocket Client and Server for Arduino
+## Websocket Client and Server for Linkit One

 This is a simple library that implements a Websocket client and server running on an Arduino.